gitter-badger/snailui/Readme.txt

 - Extremely lightweight dps/healing meter that also shows players of the the opposite faction and players outside of your group (Most pets can't be merged if the players are not in your group)
 - A lot of Blizzard frames are skinned (Bag, action bars, minimap, etc.)
 - Buff/debuff/cooldown timers for each class/spec
+- Healing indicators for each healing spec for raid frames
+- Dispellable debuff indicators for raid frames

 ------------------------------------------------------------------------------